geusebi/zabbixbackup/README.md

 Passed as-is to pg_dump --compress, might be implied by format.

 <a name="format"></a>
-### Postgre dump format
+### Postgres dump format
 **```--format FORMAT```**

 _Default: 'custom'_

 Dump format, will mandate the file output format.

-Available formats: plain, custom, directory, or tar (see postgre documentation).
+Available formats: plain, custom, directory, or tar (see postgres documentation).

 <a name="archive"></a>
 ### Backup archive format